Nevada Barr: Artistic career

-Barr trained in drama and was a professional actor on stage and in voice-overs for 18 years after receiving her master's degree at University of California at Irvine.
+Barr trained in drama and was a professional actor on stage and in voice-overs for 18 years after receiving her master's degree at University of California, Irvine.
 She began writing in those years.
 She lived in New York City and Minneapolis and had a brief early marriage before moving to Clinton, Mississippi, to work as a Park Ranger and where she married her second husband.

 When Barr's first husband changed careers from being a theatre director and became interested in the environmental movement, she began working as a seasonal park ranger in the summer at several National Parks.
 Her first permanent park ranger job was on the Natchez Trace Parkway in Mississippi.
 Barr began writing in earnest in 1978, when she was 26.
-Her first book was historical, titled Bittersweet was published in 1984.
-Her first mystery novel Track of the Cat was published in 1993.
-This won two awards as a first novel.
+Her first book, a historical romance titled Bittersweet, was published in 1984.
+Her first mystery novel, Track of the Cat, which introduced the character of Anna Pigeon, was published in 1993.
+It won two awards as a first novel.

-That first novel featured the character of Anna Pigeon, which character she conceived while working at her second seasonal job in Guadalupe Mountains National Park in Texas.
+Barr conceived of the Anna Pigeon character while working at her second seasonal job in Guadalupe Mountains National Park in Texas.
 Pigeon is a law enforcement ranger with the United States National Park Service.
-The first mystery novel became first in a series.
-The books in the series take place in various national parks (and other protected areas) where Pigeon solves murders that are often related to natural resource issues.
+The first mystery novel became first in a series of books that take place in various national parks (and other protected areas), where Pigeon solves murders that are often related to natural resource issues.
 The Anna Pigeon character shares several similarities with Barr, such as working as a park ranger and having had a husband who worked in the theater in New York City.

 Barr became a full-time writer when her books began to achieve commercial success.

-She began painting in 1996, added to her writing, and her work in the National Park Service.

-She moved to New Orleans after her third marriage to Donald Paxton and now lives in Oregon.